 5. Staying Updated

 It is essential for a restaurant manager to stay up to date with all the latest changes in the food and beverage industry.
-A manager should make it a habit of reading through the food blogs or magazines that would help him/her identify the latest trends.
+A manager should make it a habit of reading through food blogs or magazines that would help him/her identify the latest trends.

 If your restaurant is unable to meet up with the trends, it might result in your restaurant’s failure.

 Also, the manager needs to stay updated with what is going on within the restaurant.
-He/She should have all the necessary information about the staff, food quality, etc.
+He/She should have all the necessary information about the staff, food quality, etc. Staying up to date is restaurant manager skills and qualities that can’t be ignored.

 6. Building A Strong Team